jlixander/nys_housing_affordability/README.md

 ### Wage Trends

 Data from the Bureau of Labor Statistics was used.
-Data for wages in the U.S., as well as New York Statewide were also extracted to help better gauge wage increases. **This dataset is also limited through the year 2021.** Overall, it was found that wages have increased nationwide.
-Overall, New York State regions have had wage increases below the nationwide total.
-Overall, all regions have had approximately 21%-28% increase in wages. _New York, NY_ had the highest change with a 35% increase which is expected given the recent diaspora of millionaires, billionaires, and the increase in high paying jobs in the technology sector.
+Data for wages in the U.S., as well as New York Statewide were also extracted to help better gauge wage increases. **This dataset is also limited through the year 2021.** Although wages were found to have increased nationwide, most New York State regions have had wage increases below the nationwide average.
+Unexpected, considering New York has become one of the most expensive cities to live in at a global scale.
+Overall, all regions have had approximately a 21%-28% increase in wages. _New York, NY_ had the highest change with a 35% increase which is expected given the recent diaspora of millionaires, billionaires, and the increase in high paying jobs in the technology sector.

 ![Average Annual Wages in Select New York State Regions](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Average_Annual_Wages_in_New_York_State.png?raw=true)